benny-discord/helpdesk/pages/docs/musicquiz/playing_the_music_quiz.md

 export const info = {
-    name: "playing the music quiz",
+    name: "Playing the Music Quiz",
     description: "Going over permissions and how to play the Music Quiz" }